reubenPeterPaul/PSOA-to-TPTP/main.rst

 .. note::

-        Online Demo is temporarily offline.
+        Online Demo is online, but only works in Google Chrome browsers.